deb-intel/LPOTtest/_sources/api-documentation/api-introduction.md.txt

 >
 > LPOT is continuously improving user-facing APIs to create a better user experience.

-Two sets of user-facing APIs exist.
+> Two sets of user-facing APIs exist.
 One is the default one supported from LPOT v1.0 for backwards compatibility.
 The other set consists of new APIs in the `lpot.experimental` package.

-We recommend that you use the APIs located in lpot.experimental.
+> We recommend that you use the APIs located in lpot.experimental.
 All examples have been updated to use the experimental APIs.

-The major differences between the default use-facing APIs and the experimental APIs are:
+> The major differences between the default use-facing APIs and the experimental APIs are:

-1. The experimental APIs abstract the `lpot.experimental.common.Model` concept to cover those cases whose weight and graph files are stored separately.
+> 1. The experimental APIs abstract the `lpot.experimental.common.Model` concept to cover those cases whose weight and graph files are stored separately.
-2. The experimental APIs unifiy the calling style of the `Quantization`, `Pruning`, and `Benchmark` classes by setting model, calibration dataloader, evaluation dataloader, and metric through class attributes rather than passing them as function inputs.
+> 2. The experimental APIs unifiy the calling style of the `Quantization`, `Pruning`, and `Benchmark` classes by setting model, calibration dataloader, evaluation dataloader, and metric through class attributes rather than passing them as function inputs.
-3. The experimental APIs refine LPOT built-in transforms/datasets/metrics by unifying the APIs cross different framework backends.
+> 3. The experimental APIs refine LPOT built-in transforms/datasets/metrics by unifying the APIs cross different framework backends.

 ## Experimental user-facing APIs

 Experimental user-facing APIs consist of the following components:

-### quantization-related APIs
+### Quantization-related APIs

 ```python
 # lpot.experimental.Quantization
 class Quantization(object):